 Baseball fever has descended upon WLAQ AM 1410!
 Tune in this afternoon for high school baseball on WLAQ as the Darlington Tigers host North Cobb Christian.
 Matt Davis and Steve Conrad will bring you the play by play story of the game, which will get underway at 5 pm and will also be aired online at www.wlaq1410.com.

 The Rome City Commission will meet in regular session this evening.
 They’ll gather for a caucus session at 5 pm, which will be followed by their regular meeting at 6:30 pm at City Hall (the City Auditorium) on Broad Street in downtown Rome.
-Commissioners are expected to consider an increase in landfill fees this evening.
-Take a look at their full agenda online at www.romefloyd.com.
+Take a look at Commissioners’ agenda online at www.romefloyd.com.

 Tonight, the National Geographic Channel will conclude a six-part series entitled Inside Combat Rescue.
 The series follows the elite Air Force Pararescuemen (or Pjs, as they are known) in Afghanistan as they risk their own lives to rescue those injured and clinging to life.

 High school baseball will once again hit the airwaves of WLAQ AM 1410 tomorrow as the Darlington Tigers host North Cobb Christian.
 First pitch is set for 5 pm.
 Matt Davis and Steve Conrad will bring you the play by play story of the game, which will also air online at www.wlaq1410.com.